IJDykeman/ijdykeman.github.io/_posts/2019-04-10-simple-depth-from-motion.markdown

 I experimented with representing the depth map as the output of a u-net rather than as independent values at each pixel.
 The u-net architecture takes as input the reference image and downsamples it before resampling it up to its original resolution.
 At each resolution, there is a residual path allowing some high-resolution spatial information to be preserved.
 I found that this approach works surprisingly well and is insensitive to the exact hyperparameters of the u-net such as number of downsampling operations or the number of filters.

 An example of a depth map produced with this approach is shown below.
 This depth map is overall much smoother, but also recovers fine details such as the twigs to the upper right of the rock.
-Following the intuition of the deep image prior paper, I imagine that the network tends to default to producing smooth regions because they are easiest to represent, but the architecture is highly expressive, and so can output arbitrarily fine detail when forced to do so by the cost function.
+Following the intuition of the deep image prior paper, I imagine that the network tends to default to producing smooth regions because they are easiest to represent.
+However, the architecture is highly expressive, and so can output arbitrarily fine detail when forced to do so by the cost function.
 This is closer to regularizing the depth map toward some abstract ideal of “parsimony” rather than toward a particular type of simplicity, such as geometric smoothness.

 ![depth]({{ site.url }}/assets/simple_depth/cnn_depth_image.png)